 - Fragmenting Populations

-For example, when we harvest fruits and vegetables from the environment, we need to make sure we leave some behind to reproduce.
-Furthermore, if we try to plan too many of them at the same time, we could strip natural resources from the soil, meaning that there are not enough resources left for fruit and vegetables in the future.
+For example, when we harvest fruits and vegetables from the environment, we need to ensure that we leave some behind to reproduce.
+Furthermore, if we try to plan too many of them at the same time, we could strip natural resources from the soil, meaning that there will not be enough resources left for fruit and vegetables in the future.

-Instead, it is important for us to only take what we need.
-We need to keep an eye on these resources to ensure there are always some left behind for future generations.
-Sadly, with the significant expansion of human populations, we are harvesting a tremendous number of resources from all corners of the world, meaning that some plants might go extinct.
+Instead, it is important for us only to take what we need.
+We need to monitor these resources to ensure there are always some left behind for future generations.
+Sadly, with the significant expansion of human populations, we are harvesting many resources from all corners of the world, meaning that some plants might go extinct.

 See Related: How Does Ethical Responsibility Play a Role in Environmental Sustainability?